Peugeot 908 HDi FAP: Peugeot 908

 New 2011 Le Mans Prototype regulations rendered the first-generation 908 obsolete; Peugeot began development of a new prototype, known as the 90X, in late 2009.
 Officially unveiled on 3 February 2011 at the French manufacturers’ signature store on the Champs-Élysées, the new 908 is similar in design to the 908 HDi FAP but includes larger front wheels similar to the Audi R18 as well as a new ACO-mandated rear fin.
 The new 908 features a 3.7 L V8 that remains diesel-fueled.
 However, Oreca continued to run with the old 908 HDi FAP in 2011.
 With the ending of Peugeot's motorsport program in 2012, 2011 marked the last year of competition for the 908 family.

+Complete racing results

+Intercontinental Le Mans Cup

+(key) Races in bold indicates pole position.
+Races in italics indicates fastest lap.

 24 Hours of Le Mans

 Peugeot 908 RC

 The 908 RC is a luxury four-door limousine concept car equipped with the 5.5L V12 HDi diesel engine from the 908 race car installed centrally and transversally.